purplebricks/purplebricks.github.io/_posts/2015-06-01-webdeploy-azure -web-app-with-powershell.md

 screenText: "<p>&#62;BUILD</p><p>&#62;DEPLOY</p><p>&#62;WIN!!</p>"
 ---

 There are a number of ways of deploying to an azure web app, you can use ftp, integrate with github, use the azure powershell cmdlets, publish from visual studio, use a 3rd party tool like the very excellent octopus deploy or one of the many other options available.
-The option we have found to be the most reliable and fastest for scenario is web deploy.
+The option we have found to be the most reliable and fastest for our scenario is web deploy.

 <!--more-->